Skip to content

 API Economy

 The API Economy is Apiway’s cross-organisation marketplace.
-Producers publish APIs for external consumption; consumers discover, subscribe, and integrate — with governance and metering at every step.
+Producers publish APIs for external consumption; consumers discover, subscribe, and integrate — with governance, metering, and isolation at every step.

 Producers control visibility with exposure flags: